ArshathhussainI/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step 1:
-Import the numpy module to use the built-in function for calculation
+## Step1 :
+Importing numpy as np

-### Step 2:
+## Step 2:
-Prepare the lists from each equations and assign in np.aaray()
+Assigning a variable for storing matrix value

-### Step 3:
+## Step 3:
-Using the np.linalg.solve(),we can find the solutions.
+Using linalg function function to inverse the matrix

-### Step 4:
+## Step 4:
 End the program
 ## Program:
 ```